VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Discussion and Limitations

-Table~\ref{tab:detection_matrix} provides a stark quantitative comparison.
-A trap-only approach (using Layers~2a and~2b in isolation) catches the Lazy adversary via twins.
-However, it completely misses the Dumb and Approximate adversaries because they retain all records.
-This yields a miserable 6/12 (50\%) detection rate.
-A hash-only approach (Layer~1) catches the Dumb adversary but misses the Lazy attacker (valid hash on reduced data) and the Approximate attacker (valid hash on a bad tree).
-This also yields 6/12 (50\%).
-A sampling-based audit that checks a random 10\% of records detects structural changes probabilistically, but it cannot verify utility and forces the client to re-anonymise the sample locally.
-VeriX-Anon combines all three mechanisms to achieve 11/12 (91.6\%) detection accuracy without forcing the client to build a single tree.
-Table~\ref{tab:baseline_comparison} summarises these detection rates.
+Table~\ref{tab:detection_full} also supports a comparison against isolated verification strategies.
+Under the calibrated threshold a trap-only approach (Layers~2a and~2b) catches every Lazy cloud via twins but misses every Dumb and Approximate cloud, which retain all records, for 14 of 28.
+A hash-only approach (Layer~1) catches every Dumb cloud but misses every Lazy and Approximate cloud, also 14 of 28.
+XAI alone reaches 23 of 28.
+A sampling audit of a random 10\% of records detects structural changes only probabilistically and still cannot verify utility.
+VeriX-Anon combines all three mechanisms for 27 of 28 (96.4\%) without forcing the client to build a single tree.
+Within that combination, Layer~3 is the sole detector for six of the 28 scenarios, the Approximate cloud on every dataset except Nomao, where Layers~1 and~2 all pass and only the XAI check fires; removing Layer~3 would drop the framework from 27 of 28 to 21 of 28.
+Table~\ref{tab:baseline_comparison} summarises these rates.

 VeriX-Anon occupies the space between these two extremes: it provides stronger guarantees than trap-only methods (adding deterministic hash verification and utility-based XAI checks) while remaining orders of magnitude cheaper than full re-execution.
 As the field of verifiable outsourced anonymization matures, future work should benchmark VeriX-Anon against emerging systems that address the same verification problem.